kzl5010/JavaScript-Path-Learner/readme.md

 - [ ] Start and pause sorting and graph algorithms
 - [ ] Choose from preset initial states and randomized data.
-- [ ] Compare the runtime between two algorithms that deal with the same input/problem

 In addition, this project will include: